Category: Uncategorized

 • Fantasy

-Benign benevolence burst forth with hippie hypocrisy
+Benign benevolence bursts forth with hippie hypocrisy

 Because the simple mindless kindness falls far and timidly from the targets.